apache/iotdb/Readme.md

     }
 }
 ```
-Insert timeseries data is the basic operation of IoTDB, you can use 'INSERT' command to finish this:
+Insert time series data is the basic operation of IoTDB, you can use 'INSERT' command to finish this:

 ```
 IoTDB> insert into root.vehicle.d0(timestamp,s0) values(1,101);